CiscoISE/terraform-provider-ciscoise/docs/data-sources/sponsored_guest_portal.md

 subcategory: ""
 description: |-
   It performs read operation on SponsoredGuestPortal.
-  - This data source allows the client to get a sponsored guest portal by ID.
-  - This data source allows the client to get all the sponsored guest portals.
+  This data source allows the client to get a sponsored guest portal by ID.This data source allows the client to get all the sponsored guest portals.
   Filter:
   [name, description]
   Sorting: